THE SPOTLIGHT IS ON:

 NEW RECYCLING CENTER

-The construction of the Township of Ocean Recycling Center
+The Township of Ocean Recycling Center

 Recycling Enhancement Act’s Municipal Recycling Service Improvement Grant.

 Entrance off Sunset Avenue

 from municipal operations and citizen traffic, while the

 facility will also help the Township manage the storage of materials awaiting